swellstores/swell-js-docs/content/en/basic-usage.md

 category: Examples
 ---

-If a code example has the `await` prefix, the method returns a promise.
+Code examples use the `await` prefix when the method returns a promise.
 All other methods are synchronous.
 We're using ES6 async/await syntax here, but you can use regular Promises too.

 ```javascript
 import swell from 'swell-js'